Vlahaka/Unified-framework/bh_merger.md

 ---

-## 1. Do Blackholew carry universes within them and also journey through spacetime?
+**Do Blackholew carry universes within them and also journey through spacetime?**

 From the Scaffold perspective, each universe is born inside a black hole from a parent universe.
 If the black hole moves through its parent space, the internal universe moves **with it**, just like objects within a car move as the car moves.